 She is a sought-after speaker on anti-ageing and non-surgical facial rejuvenation techniques and body sculpting.
 She also has appeared on TV and radio many times discussing non-surgical aesthetic solutions and her advice can be read frequently in South Africa’s major publications.

 In 2009, the Renewal Institute entered into a postgraduate bursary and trainee program with the International Skin and Beauty Academy and Isa Carstens Beauty Academy, providing bursaries to underprivileged therapists, who have achieved excellent academic standards in the first two years of their studies.
-In addition, each year the company "adopts" a welfare organisation to assist.
+In addition, each year the company "adopts" a welfare organization to assist.

-She is a Founding Member of the AASSA (Aesthetic and Anti-aging Society of South Africa), a Member of WOOSAM and is HPCSA registered.
+She is a Founding Member of the AASSA (Aesthetic and Anti-aging Society of South Africa), a Member of WOOSAM, and is HPCSA registered.

-Dr Maureen is interested in research on new aesthetic and functional/integrative medicine, reading, travel, bridge, interior decorating and garden landscaping.
-She lives with her partner, Victor, and has two grown-up children, Peter, who lives in London and a daughter, Catherine, who lives and works in Johannesburg.
+Dr Maureen is interested in research on new aesthetic and functional/integrative medicine, reading, travel, bridge, interior decorating, and garden landscaping.
+She lives with her partner, Victor, and has two grown-up children, Peter, who lives in London, and a daughter, Catherine, who lives and works in Johannesburg.